efkah/efkah.github.io/static/assets/privacy-policy/sticker-tool/privacy-policy.md

  * The app "Sticker Tool" does not use any interfaces (i.e. Motion Tracking, Microphone...) of your mobile device.
  * There might be traces of the app "Sticker Tool" left after uninstalling.

+## Uncredited Stickers

+ * All Stickers used in the pack are courtesy of somebody.
+ * I expect to have no troubles using them, please message me if you feel otherwise.
+ * Commercial use of the Stickers or the Tool is forbidden.

 ## Privacy Policy

 Felix Krause built the Sticker Tool app as a Commercial app.
 This SERVICE is provided by Felix Krause and is intended for use as is.